 \cref{tab:windmill-results} compares the interventional accuracy in predicting $\rvA$ for various amounts of interventional training data.
-We make the following observations: \textbf{(1)}~\ourmethod{} outperforms every baseline in interventional accuracy for all values of $\beta$.
-This clearly demonstrates the advantage of exploiting the underlying causal relations when learning from interventional data, instead of treating it as a separate domain. \textbf{(2)}~Comparing ERM and \ourmethod{} with their resampling variants, we observe that resampling is a generally useful technique with large gains when $\beta$ is very small (for example, consider results with $\beta\leq0.05$).
+We make the following observations: \textbf{(1)}~\ourmethod{} outperforms every baseline in interventional accuracy for all values of $\beta$, clearly demonstrating the advantage of exploiting the underlying causal relations when learning from interventional data, in contrast to treating it as a separate domain. \textbf{(2)}~Comparing ERM and \ourmethod{} with their resampling variants, we observe the usefulness of resampling through its large gains when $\beta$ is very small (\emph{e.g.}, $\beta\leq0.05$).
 We are also interested in the relative drop in accuracy between observational and interventional data~($\text{Rel.}\Delta$).
 From \cref{tab:windmill-results}, we observe that GroupDRO has the lowest $\text{Rel.}\Delta$ among the considered methods for $\beta\geq0.05$, and achieves its best results when more interventional data is available during training.
-However, this improvement comes at the cost of lower interventional accuracy -- over $\approx7$ percentage points difference compared to \ourmethod{}.
-Meanwhile, the relative drop in accuracy of \ourmethod{} is comparable to GroupDRO at larger values of $\beta$ and has the least relative drop in accuracy at lower values of $\beta$.
+However, this improvement comes at the cost of lower interventional accuracy -- over 7 percentage points difference compared to \ourmethod{}.
+Meanwhile, $\text{Rel.}\Delta$ of \ourmethod{} is comparable to GroupDRO at larger values of $\beta$ and has the least $\text{Rel.}\Delta$ at lower values of $\beta$.
 DiWA and TEP were provided with the same pool of models trained with minor variations in their hyperparameters.
-We do not consider the negative $\text{Rel.}\Delta$ of TEP since (1)~it achieves very low interventional accuracy, performing barely above random chance, and (2)~due to high standard deviation of $\text{Rel.}\Delta$.
-We discuss in \cref{subsec:feat-visualization} how the representations learned by \ourmethod{} are less affected by interventional shifts.
-As mentioned in \cref{subsec:proposed-solution}, interventional robustness may be at odds with observational accuracy as removing spurious information from representations may hurt performance on observational data.
+We do not consider the negative $\text{Rel.}\Delta$ of TEP since (1)~TEP achieves very low interventional accuracy, performing barely above random chance, and (2)~due to the high variance of its $\text{Rel.}\Delta$.
 We provide the results on observational data in \cref{appsec:additional-results}.
+As mentioned in \cref{subsec:proposed-solution}, interventional robustness may be at odds with observational accuracy, as removing spurious information from representations may hurt performance on observational data.
+Our analysis in \cref{subsec:feat-visualization} shows that the representations learned by \ourmethod{} are less affected by interventional shifts.